Women's World Cup Qualifying 2025 TV Schedule USA

 FIFA Women’s World Cup Intercontinental Playoffs

 While the men’s competition also has a playoff, it is much smaller than what we see for the FIFA Women’s World Cup.
-Ten teams enter the competition, which serves as a test event for the World Cup in Australia and New Zealand.
+Ten teams enter the competition, which serves as a test event for the World Cup in Brazil.

 In accordance with the first part of qualifying, the teams that qualify for the intercontinental playoff are often determined from the continental tournament from the prior year.
 Again, the exception is UEFA.